CodingNomads/mentor-docs/docs/README.md

 ![#stayathome mentorship thank you webpage](images/stayathome_page.png)

-The info below is part of our regular mentorship docs, so some of it will not be relevant if you are here for the #StaAtHome Mentorship Effort.
+The info below is part of our regular mentorship docs, so some of it will not be relevant if you are here for the #StayAtHome Mentorship Effort.
 Feel free to read on.

 ---